teal-carp/red-hat-developer-hub-software-templates/README.md

 - Browse the template list below and select a template that suits your needs.
 - Fork that template and create your own branch.
 - Customize the template to fit your specific requirements.
-- Import the template in Developer Hub and start using it.
+- Import the template into a safe Developer Hub environment (e.g. Dev. or Staging) and test it thoroughly.
 For detailed instructions on how to import templates in Developer Hub, refer to the [Getting Started with Developer Hub](https://github.com/redhat-developer/red-hat-developer-hub-software-templates/blob/main/GettingStarted.md).

 ## Template List